PavelFlegr/qualtricsFrame/README.md

 # qualtricsFrame
 universal.mjs is a lightweight hierarchy-independent window.postMessage wrapper.
 It is a subscribe-emit style API.
 It sends all messages to every available iframe, while still allowing usage of targetOrigin to ensure security. received messages are the same as postMessage ones.
+The other files are kinda pointless

 exported methods:
 setScope(scope) - to avoid conflicts with other sytems using postMessage